flatiron/restful/README.md

  - Create a new restful router based on the resource(s)
  - Use the newly created router inside an http server

-Here is a code example of using restful as a Flatiron plugin: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/app.js</a>
+Here is a code example of using restful as a stand-alone server: <a href="https://github.com/flatiron/restful/blob/master/examples/server.js">https://github.com/flatiron/restful/blob/master/examples/server.js</a>

 ## Core HTTP REST Mappings